San Bernardino alle Ossa

 Some sources say that whilst one side of the ossuary holds the remains of charitable beings, the other side contains those who suffered violent deaths having been punished for their crimes.

-Dating back to 1695, the ceiling is decorated with magnificent frescos by the Venetian painter Sebastiano Ricci.
+The ceiling is decorated with magnificent frescoes by the Venetian painter Sebastiano Ricci.
 Titled “The Triumph of Souls in a Flight of Angels” the artwork acts as a symbolic piece depicting the journey into the afterlife.
-The contrast between the macabre lower half of the room and the enlightening frescos creates a rare juxtaposition and a captivating visual example of memento mori.
+The contrast between the macabre lower half of the room and the enlightening frescoes creates a rare juxtaposition and a captivating visual example of memento mori.

 The ossuary is free to visit and is a unique and quite unforgettable experience.
-So much so, that even King John V of Portugal was so taken by the sight that he built an exact copy in Evora, near Lisbon, in the 1700’s.
+So much so, that even King John V of Portugal was so taken by the sight that he built an exact copy in Evora, near Lisbon.

 Address: Piazza Santo Stefano, 20122